Cafe Galao | (A Delicious Portuguese Coffee Drink!)

-Cafe Galao is a classic coffee drink from Portugal that’s made by combining a shot of espresso with frothed milk.
-The name “Galao” refers to the tall glass in which it’s typically served.
+Cafe Galao is a traditional coffee beverage originating from Portugal, which involves combining a shot of espresso with frothed milk.
+The term “Galao” is used to describe the tall glass in which the beverage is usually served.

 Galao is a beloved coffee beverage in Portugal that offers a delectable blend of milk and coffee.
 With its rich, creamy, and subtly sweet taste, this popular drink is a hit among both locals and tourists and can be easily found at numerous coffee or pastry shops across Portugal.